 How often would you need me to provide in-person training?

-We ask that all IMCF candidates commit to providing no less than 10 professional learning events June 2020–May 2021.
+We ask that all IMCF candidates commit to providing no less than 10 professional learning events during the busy PL season, between May and August.
 These events could be a combination of on-site or virtual trainings.

 Can I get certified if I have already gone to an IM Academy?